Skip to main content

 Contributors

-Make your architecture discoverable today.
+Make your architecture discoverable.

 $npx @eventcatalog/create-eventcatalog@latest my-catalog